aleggs0/SPT-for-fMRI/README.md

 sptprojections3d - project data onto basis functions using spt

-changepoints - given projected data, finds location of best fit AMOC and the corresponding test statistics
+changepoints - given projected data, finds location of best fit epidemic change and the corresponding test statistics

 estdelta3d - computes the cost function for a range of values of bandwidth delta